Lucas-dOliveira/favorites-api/README.md

 ## Rest API

+You can access Favorites API documentation on swagger by running the project and accessing `/swagger/` route.
-The Favorites API is described below
+The Favorites API is described below.

 ### Authenticate